jhamlet/proteus/README.md

 ### Proteus.getPropertyNames(obj)

-Get all property names for an object, all the way up the prototyep chain.
+Get all property names for an object, all the way up the prototype chain.

 ### Proteus.getPropertyDescriptor(obj, name)

-Get a property descriptor for an object whereever it may exist in the prototype chain.
+Get a property descriptor for an object where ever it may exist in the prototype chain.

 ### Proteus.copyOwnProperties(hidden = false, overwrite = true, supplier, receiver)